syntasso/workshop/README.md

 knative-serving-promise   1h
 ```

-You can now request a Knative Serving, a Jenkins instance and a Postgres
+You can now request a Knative Serving component, a Jenkins instance and a Postgres
 database:

 ```bash